 Varicose veins?
 We agree, it's not a term that makes you want to know more.
 However, given that vulvar varicose veins (also known as pelvic, vaginal or perineal varicose veins) are quite common in pregnant women, we felt it was important to broach the subject!
 Diagnosis, symptoms, causes, treatment...
 Elia tells you all about it!

-Vulvar varicose veins are one of the inconveniences that pregnant women may experience during pregnancy. pregnancy.
-Although they generally disappear after childbirth or when breastfeeding stops, it is sometimes necessary to undergo treatment to cure them!
+Vulvar varicose veins are one of the discomforts that pregnant women may experience during their pregnancy.
+Although they generally disappear after childbirth or when breast-feeding ceases, it is sometimes necessary to undergo treatment to cure them!
 In concrete terms, these are varicose veins in the vulva, caused by venous insufficiency, as with "classic" varicose veins in the legs.
 The area may be painful and swollen, due to dilation of the blood vessels.
-However, only 10% of pregnant women suffer from varicose veins, and the majority of these are primiparous women in their first pregnancy.
+However, only 10% of pregnant women suffer from varicose veins, and most of these are primiparous women in their first pregnancy.

 How to recognize vulvar or perineal varicose veins?